 OpenSimRoot

-Johannes A. Postma and Christian Kuppe (FZJuelich)
+Johannes A. Postma and Christian Kuppe (Forschungszentrum Jülich)

 Overview

-Plant part Root
+Plant part Root, Shoot

-Scale Whole_plant, Field
+Scale Whole_plant, Field, Organ

 Operating system MacOs, Windows, Linux

-Format of model inputs and outputs xml and text files
+Format of model inputs and outputs XML and text files

 Species studied Annual-plants